Skip to main content

 KEY OBSERVATION

-ODIHR recognizes Slovakia's recent efforts to understand unreported hate crimes by conducting a victimization survey, as well as to regularly report hate crime data to ODIHR.
-However, based on the available information, it observes that law enforcement agencies have not recorded the bias motivations behind hate crimes.
-In addition, ODIHR observes that Slovakia would benefit from developing its victim support system to ensure effective access to justice, assistance, and protection for hate crime victims.
+ODIHR recognizes Slovakia's efforts to enhance cooperation between law enforcement and victim support organizations.
+In addition, ODIHR observes that Slovakia would benefit from further developing its victim support system to ensure effective access to justice, assistance, and protection for hate crime victims.

 Our methodology